Australian Open: Tsitsipas fights back from two sets down to stun Nadal and reach semi-final

 Tsitsipas, however, hung in there to force a third set tiebreak, where Nadal’s loose play ultimately proved fatal.

-Anotehr tough challenge awaits him in the semi-final as he has 1-5 record against the Russian Medvedev.
+Another tough challenge awaits him in the semi-final as he has 1-5 record against the Russian Medvedev.

 “He’s playing very well and is in good shape.
 I know he is going to give me a difficult time on the court.
 I need to recover and do a nice ice bath.”